cal-itp/benefits/docs/use-cases/system-use-cases.md

 **Alternate flows**:

 - 3a.
 Payment processor returns with one of the following errors: card verification failed, token is invalid, or general server error
     - 3a1.
-Transit rider chooses to retry, starting back at initiating the enrollment process
+Transit rider chooses to retry, starting back at initiating the enrollment phase
     - 3b1.
 Transit rider leaves the Benefits app

 **Postconditions**: